JoaoCardoso00/angularFireStarter/README.md

 # Firestarter

-A Kanban PWA inspired by Trello using angular and firebase
+A Kanban PWA inspired by Trello using angular, firebase and nest.js

 ## How its done